Bushra-KB/GMSATD/README.md

 # GMSATD 1.0
 This is my MSc thesis project.
-For now, I have made my source code private, as it has not been presented for the final defense.
-I will provide all files once I have presented and obtained permissions from the school.
-Keep in touch!
+Currently, the source code is private as it has yet to be presented for the final defense.
+I will make all files available once I have presented and received the necessary permissions from the school.
+Stay tuned, and thank you for your understanding!
-Thank you.

 ## Title _"A GENERIC MULTITASK SUMMARIZER FOR AMHARIC TEXT DOCUMENTS"_